Gianmarco0001/Manjaro-Essentials-Script/README.md

 # Manjaro-Essentials-Script
 This simple script will allow you to download some essentials stuff for Manjaro Linux.
-The applications come from verified sources such as the official AUR website and Snap Store Tested on XFCE DE
+The applications come from verified sources such as the official AUR website and Snap Store.
+Tested on XFCE DE
 The script will install: